finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a id="getBucketedCashFlows"></a>
 # **getBucketedCashFlows**
-> BucketedCashFlowResponse getBucketedCashFlows(scope, code, bucketedCashFlowRequest)
+> BucketedCashFlowResponse getBucketedCashFlows(scope, code).bucketedCashFlowRequest(bucketedCashFlowRequest).execute();

 [EXPERIMENTAL] GetBucketedCashFlows: Get bucketed cash flows from a list of portfolios

 We bucket/aggregate a transaction portfolio&#39;s instruments by date or tenor specified in the request.
 The cashflows are grouped by both instrumentId and currency.
 If you want transactional level cashflow, please use the &#39;GetUpsertableCashFlows&#39; endpoint.
 If you want instrument cashflow, please use the &#39;GetPortfolioCashFlows&#39; endpoint.
 Note that these endpoints do not apply bucketing.

 ### Example
 ```java